 Dog-friendly UK – where dogs are welcome

 Today’s dog owners – and their dogs – have never had it as good.
-Almost one quarter (24%) of adults in the UK have a dog in their life in 2020, and a growing number of businesses have recognised the need to cater for their four-legged as well as their two-legged clientele.
+Almost one quarter (24%) of adults in the UK share their life with a dog, and a growing number of businesses have recognised the need to cater for their four-legged as well as their two-legged clientele.
 From dog-friendly shops and cafes to dog-friendly hotels, restaurants and cinemas, dogs are welcome in more places than ever before.
 Here’s our round-up on getting out and about in dog-friendly UK.

-John Lewis is the latest name on the high street to welcome dogs in its shops.
-Other dog-friendly shops include the Apple store, Cath Kidston, Harrods, Lush and Selfridges (in limited departments).
+Many big names on the high street welcome dogs in their shops.
+This includes John Lewis, the Apple store, Cath Kidston, Harrods, Lush and Selfridges (in limited departments).

 This list is likely to be much longer, as being ‘dog-friendly’ is a personal rather than legal decision.
 Contrary to belief, there is no law that prevents dogs from entering shops, banks or local businesses; so it very much depends on whether the shop owner or branch manager is happy to allow dogs.
 Why not ask?
 You may be pleasantly surprised.
 If the answer’s no, this could be for a variety of reasons; for example, consideration for people with dog allergies or the space is not compatible with enthusiastic wagging tails.